anyai/DeepCTR/docs/source/index.rst

 Welcome to deepCTR's documentation!
 ===================================

-DeepCTR is a project that implements popular network designed for CTR (Click Through Rate) prediction task.
-What's more, we do great experiments on open data and provide as benchmark.
+DeepCTR is a project that introduces classic CTR (Click Through Rate) prediction model and implements popular network designed for CTR prediction task.
+What's more, we do a great number of experiments on open data and provide as benchmark.

 .. toctree::
    :maxdepth: 1